23-24 October 2024, Ha Long, Vietnam

 Speakers:

-• Speaker 2: Dr. Muhammad Taufan, Foreign Service Officer/Minister Counsellor, Directorate of Legal Affairs and Territorial Treaties, Indonesian Ministry of Foreign Affairs
+Speaker 2: Dr. Muhammad Taufan, Official/Minister Counsellor, Ministry of Foreign Affairs of the Republic of Indonesia

 • 10.25 am -11.45 am (GMT+7)